amcaraballor/cystinosis-baseline-mouse-model-manuscript/README.md

 [Heuckeroth, S., Damiani, T., Smirnov, A. et al. Reproducible mass spectrometry data processing and compound annotation in MZmine 3.
 Nat Protoc 19, 2597–2641 (2024)](https://doi.org/10.1038/s41596-024-00996-y).

-# 2. Feature-based Molecular Networking
+# 2. Feature-based Molecular Networking (FBMN)

 FBMN provides the network where features (detected ion MS1, fragmentation spectrum MS2, retention time (rt) from chromatography, and peak area) are clustered based on spectral similarity.
 Chemically related molecules, represented as nodes in a network, are connected forming molecular families.
 In addition to the molecular networking, a library search is performed providing annotations to the detected features.

+The FBMN job (task=) in GNPS2 is available through the link

 [example molecular family]